sp00p/Hologram/README.md

 [Example Usage](https://seancornell.io/ss/1dk4fvbe.gif)

-## Deployment

-This plugin requires that you run a Spigot server.
-Simply install the latest build from releases, put it into your server's plugins folder, and you're ready to go!

 ## Contributing

 Please feel free to fork this project!
 I'll check pull requests periodically.
 You can add me on discord if you want to contribute as well (Sean#0004).